-- a) Inspect for need: - Schedule cleaning for boxes and pipe that contain 2" or more of sediment and debris. - Remove debris by vacuum-operated machinery. - When accumulations are mostly floating debris, this material can be removed with a net. - Inspect standing water for mosquito larvae and contact the Davis County Mosquito Abatement District when necessary. - Inspect the above ground detention basin system monthly or at the end of each major storm event.
+- a) Inspect for need: - Schedule cleaning for boxes and pipe that contain 2" or more of sediment and debris. - Remove debris by vacuum Davis County landfill operated machinery. - When accumulations are mostly floating debris this material can be removed with a net. - Inspect standing water for mosquito larvae and contact the NAME Davis County Mosquito Abatement District when necessary.